DakobedBard/dsi-spark/individual.md

 10. Use `rdd.sortBy()` to sort the RDDs by the mean delay time to answer the following questions.

-    - Top 10 departing airport that has least avgerage delay in minutes
+    - Top 10 departing airport that has least average delay in minutes
-    - Top 10 departing airport that has most avgerage delay in minutes
+    - Top 10 departing airport that has most average delay in minutes
-    - Top 10 arriving airport that has least avgerage delay in minutes
+    - Top 10 arriving airport that has least average delay in minutes
-    - Top 10 arriving airport that has most avgerage delay in minutes
+    - Top 10 arriving airport that has most average delay in minutes